jcsirot/JenGen/README.md

 *NOTICE!
-Jenplug is under development and is not yet production-ready*
+Jenplug is under development and is not yet production-ready.*

 **Jenplug** (Jenkins Plugin Generator) is a small web service designed to generate Jenkins plugins:
 Submit your specification as a Build Manifest and get back your code.